shansitads/python/README.md

-# python
+# Python
-Collection of the basic python programs I made while learning python
+Collection of the some python programs I made while learning python